auth0/docs/articles/api/management/v2/tokens.md

 1. **Create a Non Interactive Client**

 A Non Interactive Client is a client that interacts with an API where there is no user involved.
 It's a machine to machine interaction.
-This must be used instead of a Single Page or Native apps because can't meet the necessary security requirements for executing this type of flow.
+This must be used instead of a Single Page or Native apps because those cannot meet the necessary security requirements for executing this type of flow.

 To create a new Non Interactive Client, go to the [Clients section](${manage_url}/#/clients) of the dashboard then click the **CREATE CLIENT** button.